Business core values: developing your corporate DNA

 What are your business core values?
-Or have you yet to define them?

 And when decided upon, they should be shared with customers, clients and employees.
 In fact, organizations like Zappos actually paste the values on every wall, so that they are always on everyone’s mind.
 And so far, this has worked wonderfully well for them.